rick-dangerous13/teensysynth/HARDWARE_WIRING.md

 ### MCP4725 not detected
 - Verify I2C connections (SDA=18, SCL=19)
-- Check A0 pin wiring (GND for 0x60, VDD for 0x61)
-- Confirm 5V power to VDD pin
+- Confirm 5V power to VCC pin
+- Check that modules have different addresses (use I2C scanner to verify)
+- Ensure you're using addresses 0x60 and 0x61 (or update config.h if different)
-- Use I2C scanner sketch to detect addresses
+- Use I2C scanner sketch to detect actual addresses on your modules

 ### CV output voltage too low
 - MCP4725 VDD must be 5V (not 3.3V)